 Reported Deaths vs. Actual

-Earlier in June, we had a lot of reported deaths were from much older weeks.
-Georgia records deaths by actual date of death on their graph on the DPH web site, and I track this, so that I can report on how many of the reported deaths are recent deaths vs. older deaths.
+Georgia records deaths by actual date of death on their graph on the DPH web site, and I track this, so that I can report on how many of the reported deaths each week are recent deaths vs. older deaths.

-There is still lower reporting on the weekends, and fluctuations from day to day, so it remains important not to focus on the number of reported deaths in a single day.
+There is often lower death reporting on Sundays and Mondays, and fluctuations from day to day, with higher days often on Tuesdays, so it remains important not to focus on the number of reported deaths in a single day.
 It does not reflect the number of actual deaths that actually occurred that day.
 Read more about how deaths are reported in Georgia.

 In the graph below, the blue lines represent the number of reported deaths in a given week, and the orange squares represent the number of known COVID deaths that actually occurred that week.
 All of the actual death numbers (orange squares) are subject to change some over time.
-However, the majority of changes will occur within the two final weeks.
-This week’s actual deaths are the lowest they have been since I started tracking this in mid-April, and they should also increase less in the coming weeks, although it’s hard to say for sure.
+However, the largest changes typically occur within the two final weeks.
+Reported deaths were down this week, and deaths by day of death have peaked the week ending August 8 (currently 483 deaths vs. 437 deaths the week ending August 15).

-Current hospitalizations declined significantly from their highs in April, which means less people are in the hospital with COVID than they were earlier on in this pandemic.
-Current hospitalizations have started increasing in recent weeks after they hit a plateau in late May.
+Current hospitalizations declined significantly from their highs in April, then started increasing rapidly in July after they hit a plateau in late May to mid-June.
 More discussion about this number and other hospitalization data is available on my Hospitalizations page.

-Hospital utilization, which I have added to my Hospitalizations page, fluctuates, but ICU (critical care) beds and ventilator usage have been fairly stable.
-Keep in mind, these are primarily not for COVID patients.
+Keep in mind, the bed and ventilator utilization numbers are primarily not for COVID patients.
 Hospitals have re-opened to important elective surgeries and people are less afraid to go to the hospital now, which increases bed utilization, especially in the ER and general beds.
 Like hotels, hospitals need to fill beds in order to stay financially viable, and hospitals frequently run at 85% utilization or higher in their ICU’s especially, and they have surge capacity they can implement if needed.